nkululekojonas/missing-semester/lecture-03/notes.md

 1. **Q: Complete vimtutor.
 Note: it looks best in a 80x24 (80 columns by 24 lines) terminal window.**

     A: Completed

+2. **Q: Download our [basic vimrc](https://missing.csail.mit.edu/2020/files/vimrc) and save it to ~/.vimrc.
+Read through the well-commented file (using Vim!), and observe how Vim looks and behaves slightly differently with the new config.**

+    A: Completed, see exercise directory or my person [dotfiles](https://github.com/nkululekojonas/dotfiles) for latest version.

+3. **Q: Install and configure a plugin: ctrlp.vim.**

+    A: Completed via vim-plug.